Gold Price OZ

 Which is the largest gold producing country?

 Before 2006, South Africa was the world's dominant gold producer, followed by the United States of America, China, Australia, and Peru.
 More recently, other countries with greater land surface areas have surpassed South Africa.
-Since 2007, China has become the largest gold producing country, followed by Australia, United States, Russia, and Peru.
+Since 2007, China has become the largest gold producing country, In 2020, the country produced approximately 464 metric tons of the metal. followed by Australia, United States, Russia, and Peru.
 South Africa sits in sixth position.

 What is the use of gold?